Compare The Best Cordless Hammer Drills

 3. What does the “ah” mean in cordless batteries??

 “Ah” in a battery pack is an abbreviation of the amp- or ampere-hour and it is a measure of the capacity of a battery pack.
 Generally, higher values mean additional power and longer runtime, though this may vary depending on some other factors (For instance, Li-ion battery technology has advanced to the degree that it is possible to build same size cells with better performance and greater charge density.).
-Power tools such as cordless rotary hammer drills are compatible with high capacity, compact battery packs.
+Power tools such as cordless hammer drills are compatible with high capacity, compact battery packs.

 4. What does variable trigger speed mean?